 7 Dogs tested clear from PRA rcd1 and/or CLAD can still be carriers and produce affected puppies, so why should I waste my money?

-If a dog is either hereditarily clear or tested clear it cannot produce affected puppies.
+If a dog is either hereditarily clear or tested clear it cannot be a carrier or produce affected puppies.
 Also unless both parents are clear then the puppies cannot be registered with KC.
 In exceptional cases a breeder can apply to the KC to register a litter if both parents are not clear from CLAD.
 A new test for PRA rcd4 became available in 2011 and all breeding stock should have been tested.
 We recommend you only buy a puppy that is rcd4 clear or a carrier as they cannot go blind because of rcd4.
-A puppy that is genetically rcd4 affected may go blind as early as 6 years or may never go blind because of rcd4..
+A puppy that is genetically rcd4 affected may go blind as early as 6 years or may never go blind because of rcd4.

 8 My Irish Setter moves very well so I don’t need to test for Hip Dysplasia.